Nolan Arenado Player Props: Cardinals vs. Brewers

 Nolan Arenado At The Plate

+- Among qualifying hitters in MLB, he ranks 38th in batting average, 89th in on-base percentage, and 135th in slugging.

-- Arenado enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .286.
+- Arenado enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .333.

-- Arenado has gotten a hit in all six games this year, with more than one hit twice.
+- Arenado has gotten a hit in all seven games this year, with more than one hit three times (42.9%).

-- He has not hit a home run in his six games this season.
+- In seven games played this season, he has not gone deep.

 - He has scored a run in two games this season, and had multiple runs in one of those games.